ENS 1017A - Percussion Ensemble 1 part 1

 10 minute technical examination 10% - to comprise individual performance of ensemble repertoire.
 It is expected that ensemble members demonstrate accuracy, fluency in their execution of their individual parts.

-15 minute practical examination 20% - to comprise repertoire as designated by the Director for performance on Wednesday 12th of June.
+15 minute practical examination 20% - to comprise repertoire as designated by the Director for performance in week 12.
 It is expected that ensemble members demonstrate their individual musical skill and their ability to listen, react and work cooperatively in a performance situation.

 Director assessment 10% - based on progress demonstrated in rehearsals throughout the semester with a focus on preparation, cooperation and group awareness.

 Students must be available during the identified University examination periods.
 Students are not entitled to sit an examination at another time, nor are they entitled to any other concessions if an examination conflicts with a planned vacation or special event.

 Students can collect copies of Examiners’ reports and teachers’ reports from the Music Office once the Examination Board Meeting has occurred at the end of each semester.

 Grades for your performance in this course will be awarded in accordance with the following scheme: